 For example, if some of your hosts are running on AWS, the following AWS-specific tags are available to you:

 The Datadog Agent also collects host metadata and application information, some of which can be used as a filter or for grouping terms.
 Those fields include:

-When you’ve identified a host that you want to investigate, click it for details.
+When you’ve identified a host or container that you want to investigate, click it for details.
 It zooms in and displays up to six integrations reporting metrics from that host.
-If there are more than six integrations, they are listed under the “Apps” header in the host’s detail pane, as in the screenshot below.
+If there are more than six integrations, they are listed under the Apps header in the host’s detail pane, as shown in the screenshot below.